 “Europe’s digital economy desperately needs better conditions in which to grow,” 10 specialists in intellectual- property law and the Internet said in a report on how to make Europe’s IP system cheaper and easier to use given to the European Commission this week.

-As part of a 2011 strategy to boost the European technology industry’s competitiveness by overhauling its IP system, the EU’s executive agency in July proposed changes to ease licensing rules that have prevented Internet music stores, including Apple Inc. (AAPL)’s iTunes, from selling digital music across the 27-nation bloc.
+As part of a 2011 strategy to boost the European technology industry’s competitiveness by overhauling its IP system, the EU’s executive agency in July proposed changes to ease licensing rules that have prevented Internet music stores, including Apple Inc. (AAPL:US)’s iTunes, from selling digital music across the 27-nation bloc.

 “There is now a stirring for copyright reform in Europe that can only grow, as a generational shift continues towards those born digital,” Ian Hargreaves, author of a 2011 independent report on IP reform for the U.K. government, said in the foreword to the publication that was handed over to the EU regulator yesterday.